stryker-mutator/stryker-handbook/stryker/guides/angular.md

 ## Install

-Either install the Stryker CLI globally using `npm install --global stryker-cli`, use `npx -p stryker-cli` in front of every Stryker command.
+Either install the Stryker CLI globally using `npm install --global stryker-cli`, or use `npx` in front of every Stryker command.
 Install the Stryker packages using the command `stryker init`.

 Recommended other packages: